Third Menai Crossing: Scrapping

-On 14 February 2023, the project was announced it would not go ahead, as part of the Welsh Government roads review, over concerns of increasing car usage and therefore carbon emissions.
+On 14 February 2023, it was announced that the project would not go ahead, as part of the Welsh Government roads review, over concerns of increasing car usage and therefore carbon emissions.

-Prior to scrapping the project, the government has spent £2 million on planning for the project.
+Before scrapping the project, the government had spent £2 million on planning for the project.

-The roads review stated that the project should not go ahead due to efforts being made to reduce car usage would make a new bridge redundant and its major environmental impact.
+The roads review stated that the project should not go ahead as efforts being made to reduce car usage would make a new bridge redundant, and it would have a major environmental impact.
 The review stated the construction of the purple route would cause "large" to "moderate" impacts on local protected SSSIs and SACs, as well as destroying ancient woodland and being "a blot on the existing landscape".

-Traffic models stated in the review showed a projected increase of traffic from 2017 to 2038 by 17% and 18% on the Britannia and Menai Suspension bridges respectively.
+Traffic models stated in the review showed projected increases in traffic from 2017 to 2038 of 17% and 18% on the Britannia and Menai Suspension bridges respectively.
 However such models were performed before the Welsh Government announced its commitment to reduce car use, and its announcement of the North Wales Metro.

-The crossing is to be replaced by a review for a "Menai Corridor" public transport strategy, whose first recommendations are to be presented by the North Wales Transport Commission by mid-2023 on how to improve congestion and resilience of the existing bridges.
-The Daily Post raised wind shielding, new traffic controls and signage as potential alternative improvements.
+The crossing was to be replaced by a review for a "Menai Corridor" public transport strategy, whose first recommendations were to be presented by the North Wales Transport Commission by mid-2023 on how to improve congestion and resilience of the existing bridges.
+Andrew Forgrave, of the Daily Post, raised wind shielding, new traffic controls and signage as potential alternative improvements.

-Lee Waters, deputy minister for Climate Change, justified the scrapping stating the review put the issue of climate change and meeting net zero at the centre of decision making, and they should not be "doing the same thing over and over", for Wales to meet the net zero target.
+Lee Waters, still deputy minister for Climate Change, justified the scrapping, saying the review put the issue of climate change and meeting net zero at the centre of decision making, and they should not be "doing the same thing over and over", for Wales to meet the net zero target.
 Waters stated new roads are still being built, although they must meet stricter criteria, and that they are investing in alternative non-road transport projects.
 Waters also admitted the government may not have the finances to fund all the projects, and criticised the UK Government's lack of investment in infrastructure.
 Waters stated that due to the Welsh Government's lack of funds, various projects would "not be happening any time soon [...]
 [The Welsh Government] haven't got the money".
 In another statement, Waters said a third crossing could be considered as part of a wider review of the infrastructure of North Wales by the Burns Commission, and that there is a need to be "pragmatic" rather than "be[ing] dogmatic about [the crossing]".